dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  EnsembleStat

-   HFIP_BASELINE
-     .. warning:: **DEPRECATED:** Please use :term:`TCMPR_PLOTTER_HFIP_BASELINE` instead.

-   TCMPR_PLOTTER_HFIP_BASELINE
-     Corresponds to the optional -hfip_bsln flag in the plot_TCMPR.R script which is wrapped by TCMPRPlotter.
-This is a string that indicates whether to add the HFIP baseline, and indicates the version (no, 0, 5, 10 year goal).

-     | *Used by:*  TCMPRPlotter

    INIT_BEG
      Specify the beginning initialization time to be used in the analysis.
 Format can be controlled by :term:`INIT_TIME_FMT`.
 See :ref:`Looping_by_Initialization_Time` for more information.